 When a device is deleted, it will be held in the Recently Deleted folder, which dynamically appears at the top of the device listing in the Resources tree, for seven days.
 During this time, users with manage permissions on the Resources tree root directory (typically administrators), have the ability to restore the deleted device and all its data.
 (Deleted device groups are also held in the Recently Deleted folder; see Deleting and Restoring Device Groups for more information on deleting device groups.)

 Note: Cloud devices that have the automatically delete terminated aws/azure resources option configured are NOT recoverable.

 To restore a device:

-- From the Device Tree, open the Recently Deleted folder.
+- From the Resources tree, open the Recently Deleted folder.

 - Locate the device you would like to restore, place a checkmark to its left, and click Recover.

 Note: Use the filters and search tool at the top of the Recently Deleted folder to quickly locate the device you would like to recover.

 - LogicMonitor restores the device and all its data.